-A person engages in a deceptive trade practice when, in the course of business, vocation, or occupation, the person: (2) causes likelihood of confusion or of misunderstanding as to the source, sponsorship, approval, or certification of goods or services; (5) represents that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation, or connection that the person does not have; (7) represents that goods or services are of a particular standard, quality, or grade, or that goods are of a particular style or model, if they are of another; (9) advertises goods or services with intent not to sell them as advertised; [or] (13) engages in any other conduct which similarly creates a likelihood of confusion or of misunderstanding.
+A person engages in a deceptive trade practice when, in the course of business, vocation, or occupation, the person: . . .
+(2) causes likelihood of confusion or of misunderstanding as to the source, sponsorship, approval, or certification of goods or services; . . .
+(5) represents that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have or that a person has a sponsorship, approval, status, affiliation, or connection that the person does not have; . . .
+(7) represents that goods or services are of a particular standard, quality, or grade, or that goods are of a particular style or model, if they are of another; . . .
+(9) advertises goods or services with intent not to sell them as advertised; [or] (13) engages in any other conduct which similarly creates a likelihood of confusion or of misunderstanding.

-- 231. JUUL is a "person" within the meaning of this statute.
+- 335. Defendants are "person[s]" within the meaning of this statute.
 See Minn.
 Stat. § 645.44, subd.
-7. - 232.
-In the course of its business, vocation, or occupation, JUUL has repeatedly violated Minnesota Statutes, section 325D.44, subd.
+7. - 336.
+In the course of its business, vocation, or occupation, Defendants have repeatedly violated Minnesota Statutes, section 325D.44, subd.
 1, by engaging in the deceptive trade practices described in this Complaint.
-JUUL's deceptive acts and practices have the tendency or capacity to deceive and/or mislead the State and its residents and therefore, constitute multiple, separate deceptive trade practices. - 233.
-As alleged herein, JUUL caused a likelihood of confusion or misunderstanding regarding the sponsorship, approval, or certification of its products by, among other things, stating, without evidence, that its products were effective at helping users quit cigarettes and that its products were a safe alternative to cigarettes. - 234.
-JUUL represented that its products had sponsorships, approvals, characteristics, ingredients, uses, benefits, and quantities that they did not have by, among other things, stating, without evidence, that its products were effective at helping users quit cigarettes and that its products were a safe alternative to cigarettes; representing that its products were appropriate for youth; representing that a pod had the equivalent nicotine content to one pack of cigarettes and that its pods were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength; and failing to disclose that a certain number of its products had been contaminated and that its products could be altered or modified.
+Defendants' deceptive acts and practices have the tendency or capacity to deceive and/or mislead the State and its residents and therefore, constitute multiple, separate deceptive trade practices. - 337.
+As alleged herein, Defendants caused a likelihood of confusion or misunderstanding regarding the sponsorship, approval, or certification of JUUL's products by, among other things, stating, without evidence, that JUUL's products were effective at helping users quit cigarettes and that JUUL's products were a safe alternative to cigarettes. - 338.
+Defendants represented that JUUL's products had sponsorships, approvals, characteristics, ingredients, uses, benefits, and quantities that they did not have by, among other things, stating, without evidence, that JUUL's products were effective at helping users quit cigarettes and that JUUL's products were a safe alternative to cigarettes; representing that JUUL's products were appropriate for youth; representing that a pod had the equivalent nicotine content to one pack of cigarettes and that JUUL's pods were a certain strength when the standard industry practice for nicotine measurement at that time would have achieved a much higher strength; and failing to disclose that a certain number of JUUL's products had been contaminated and that JUUL's products could be altered or modified.